KOSASIH/AgriPro/README.md

 # Vision and Mission

-Absolutely, here's a sample vision and mission statement for the AgriPro app:

 **Vision:**
 To empower gardeners and farmers worldwide with cutting-edge technology, knowledge, and resources, creating a greener and more sustainable planet through successful plant care and cultivation.